jorgectf/rtmp_relay/README.md

 * *pingInterval* – client ping interval in seconds
 * *applications* – application object (can be multiple for each server)
   * *name* – name of the application (optional if server should route all applications)
+  * *overrideApplicationName* – name of the output application name
   * *push* – array of push destinations
     * *overrideStreamName* – string to override the stream name with
     * *addresses* – list of addresses to push to